sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 Answer explanation: SSH is a critical piece in any Ansible-managed and controlled infrastructure because Ansible relies on it to perform actions on the hosts.
 ---------
-A network engineer is designing a wired network to connect all servers and network equipment in a data center.
-Which topology would she use to minimize network latency and network distance between hosts?
+A network engineer is designing a **wired network to connect all servers and network equipment in a data center.** Which topology would she use to minimize network latency and network distance between hosts?

-Spine-leaf
+**Spine-leaf**

-Answer explanation: A spine-leaf topology connects all hosts to Top of Rack (ToR) switches which then connect to core switches.
+Answer explanation: A **spine-leaf topology connects all hosts to Top of Rack (ToR) switches which then connect to core switches**.
 This design minimizes network latency and network distance as all hosts are two hops away from each other.
 ---------
-When configuring a WLAN with WPA2 PSK in the Cisco Wireless LAN Controller GUI, which TWO formats are available to select?
-Select all that apply.
+When configuring a **WLAN with WPA2 PSK in the Cisco Wireless LAN Controller GUI, which TWO formats are available to select?
+Select all that apply.**

-HEX
-ASCII
+* **HEX**
+* **ASCII**

 Answer explanation: The key format options available are ASCII and HEX.
 Answer explanation: The key format options available are ASCII and HEX.
 ---------
 The output of the command show ip route is shown below.
-What does the C code signify in the first directly connected line?
+What does the **C** code signify in the first directly connected line?

 Gateway of last resort is not set
 192.168.1.0/24 is variably subnetted, 2 subnets, 2 masks
-C 192.168.1.0/24 is directly connected, GigabitEthernet0/0/0
+**C 192.168.1.0/24 is directly connected, GigabitEthernet0/0/0**
 L 192.168.1.11/32 is directly connected, GigabitEthernet0/0/0
 S 192.168.2.0/24 is directly connected, GigabitEthernet0/0/0

-The route is connected to the router
+**The route is connected to the router**

 Answer explanation: A connected route is one that has a corresponding layer 3 network device directly connected to the router that the show ip route command was issued on. directly connected and C codes are generated for subnets that are directly connected to the router itself.
 ---------
 If a route is configured using the following series of commands, where will the layer 3 device send a packet destined to the subnet 10.10.0.0 255.255.0.0 as its next hop?
-Commands: interface loopback 1 ip address 10.10.2.3 255.255.0.0 exit interface gig0/0/0 ip address 10.10.2.11 255.255.0.0 exit ip route 10.10.0.0 255.255.0.0 10.10.2.12 ip route 10.10.2.3 255.255.255.255 10.10.2.2 end copy run start
+Commands:

+	interface loopback 1
+	ip address 10.10.2.3 255.255.0.0
+	exit
+	interface gig0/0/0
+	ip address 10.10.2.11 255.255.0.0
+	exit
+	ip route 10.10.0.0 255.255.0.0 10.10.2.12
+	ip route 10.10.2.3 255.255.255.255 10.10.2.2
+	end
+	copy run start

-To the interface associated with the address 10.10.2.12 as its next hop Answer explanation: The layer 3 device is configured to use 10.10.2.12 as its next hop and would route the packets for 10.10.0.0/16 through the interface associated with that in its routing table.
+**To the interface associated with the address 10.10.2.12 as its next hop**

+Answer explanation: The **layer 3 device is configured to use 10.10.2.12 as its next hop and would route the packets for 10.10.0.0/16** through the interface associated with that in its routing table.
 ---------
-An engineer has been asked to disable Cisco Discovery Protocol (CDP) and Link Layer Discover Protocol (LLDP) on a port that links to a partner switch.
-The switch should still be able to use CDP and LLDP on other ports to ensure power delivery and device discovery.
+An engineer has been asked to **disable Cisco Discovery Protocol (CDP) and Link Layer Discover Protocol (LLDP)** on a port that links to a partner switch. **The switch should still be able to use CDP and LLDP on other ports to ensure power delivery and device discovery.**
 Which commands should the engineer run to accomplish this task?

+Ans:
 	config t
 	interface gig 0/1/0
 	no cdp enable
 	no lldp transmit
 	no lldp receive
 	exit
 	copy running-config startup-config

 Answer explanation: This set of commands will allow for LLDP and CDP to run on a Cisco switch on other ports, but will disable it on the interface which is being configured.
 ---------
-An engineer has been tasked with adding a backup route using IPv6 to reach a service.
+An engineer has been tasked with adding a **backup route using IPv6 to reach a service.**
 What should the engineer do to accomplish this?

-Add a static route with an administrative distance greater than that used by the routing protocol
+**Add a static route with an administrative distance greater than that used by the routing protocol**

-Answer explanation: A static router with a greater administrative distance or floating static route would provide an additional way of reaching a network if the routing protocol was unaware of it for some reason.
-This prevents the static route from being the primary way of reaching the subnet as all static routes are given an administrative distance of 1 by default.
+Answer explanation: **A static router with a greater administrative distance or floating static route would provide an additional way of reaching a network if the routing protocol was unaware of it for some reason.** This prevents the static route from being the primary way of reaching the subnet as all static routes are given an administrative distance of 1 by default.
 ---------
 A software engineer is tasked with developing a sophisticated logging and alerting application for a custom data center.
 This application needs to reliably send information.
-Which network protocol should be used in application to guarantee reliable data packet delivery and retransmission?
+**Which network protocol should be used in application to guarantee reliable data packet delivery and retransmission?**

-Transmission Control Protocol (TCP)
+**Transmission Control Protocol (TCP)**

 Answer explanation: TCP is a protocol designed to provide windowing, reliable transmision of data, and is connection-oriented.
 ---------
-Which component of a wireless network infrastructure uses a single cable connected to an access port on a switch to provide routing for data and management traffic at layer 3?
+Which **component of a wireless network infrastructure uses a single cable connected to an access port on a switch to provide routing for data and management traffic at layer 3?**

-Lightweight Access Point
+**Lightweight Access Point**

-Answer explanation: A lightweight access point in local mode uses a layer 3 connection over an access port on a switch to connect to a WLC using a CAPWAP tunnel.
-Traffic is routed between the two devices to provide data and management connectivity.
+Answer explanation: **A lightweight access point in local mode uses a layer 3 connection over an access port on a switch to connect to a WLC using a CAPWAP tunnel.** Traffic is routed between the two devices to provide data and management connectivity.
 ---------
-An engineer has been given instructions to mitigate a security threat that uses the default virtual local area network (VLAN) on Cisco switches.
-To mitigate the possibility of an attack, he has been instructed to remove the functionality of the default VLAN.
+An engineer has been given **instructions to mitigate a security threat that uses the default virtual local area network (VLAN) on Cisco switches.** To mitigate the possibility of an attack, he has been instructed to remove the functionality of the default VLAN.
 Which of the following does he need to type in the command line of the switch to achieve his assignment?

 	config t
 	interface vlan 1
 	shutdown
 	exit
 	copy running-config startup-config

-Answer explanation: This shuts down the switched virtual interface (SVI) and makes the virtual local area network (VLAN) associated with it unable to pass traffic.
-VLAN 1 cannot be deleted on Cisco switches but putting it in the shutdown state should mitigate the attack.
+Answer explanation: This **shuts down the switched virtual interface (SVI) and makes the virtual local area network (VLAN) associated with it unable to pass traffic**. **VLAN 1 cannot be deleted on Cisco switches but putting it in the shutdown state should mitigate the attack.**
 ---------
 Output of the show ip route command is given.
 According to this output, which of the following denotes the next-hop packet destined for a host with the IP address of 192.168.23.10?
 Output:

 10.0.0.0/8 is variably subnetted, 2 subnets, 2 masks
 C 10.13.24.5/32 is directly connected, Loopback5
 O 10.15.24.0/24 [110/65] via 192.168.6.2, 00:09:42, Serial0/1/0